Flux cost functions and optimal metabolic states: Proofs

-This would imply that either $\mvA=\mvB$, or that $\mvA-\mvB$ is a nullvector of $\Hmat_{B}$ and therefore cost-neutral.
+The last line implies either that $\lncvA=\lncvB$ or that $\lncvA-\lncvB$ is a nullvector of $\Hmat_{B}$ and therefore cost-neutral.
 This contradicts our initial assumptions.
-The proof for $\mvB$ is analogous. \item We now start again from the expression for $\Delta \metcost$ in Eq.~(\ref{eq:qformula1}), insert the optimal metabolite profile $\mvC$, and obtain
+The proof for $\lncvC \ne \lncvB$ is analogous. \item We now consider the expression for $\Delta \metcost$ in Eq.~(\ref{eq:qformula1}), insert the optimal metabolite profile $\lncvC$, and obtain

-To complete our proof, we need to show that this expression is strictly positive.
-It cannot be negative, because the matrix products are symmetric and the prefactors $[1-\eta]$ and $\eta$ are non-negative.
-Thus, we only need to show that it cannot vanish.
-We already saw that $(\mvC-\mvA)$ and $(\mvC-\mvB)$ cannot vanish.
-Thus, in order for $\Delta \metcost$ to vanish, $(\mvC-\mvA)$ would have to be in the nullspace of $\Hmat_A$, and $\mvC-\mvB$ would have to be in the nullspace of $\Hmat_B$.
-According to Lemma \ref{lemma2}, the two nullspaces are structurally determined and therefore identical.
-Thus, for $\Delta \metcost$ to vanish, the difference $\mvA-\mvB$ must be in this nullspace, which contradicts our assumptions. \end{enumerate}
+To finish our proof, we need to show that this expression is strictly positive.
+It cannot be negative, because the matrix products are symmetric and the prefactors $[1-\eta]\,$ and $\eta$ are non-negative.
+Thus, we need to show that it does not vanish.
+We already saw that $(\lncvC-\lncvA)$ and $(\lncvC-\lncvB)$ cannot vanish.
+Thus, in order for $\Delta \metcost$ to vanish, $(\lncvC-\lncvA)$ would have to be in the nullspace of $\Hmat_A$, and $\lncvC-\lncvB$ would have to be in the nullspace of $\Hmat_B$.
+According to Lemma \ref{lemma1}, the two nullspaces are structurally determined and therefore identical.
+Thus, for $\Delta \metcost$ to vanish the difference $\lncvA-\lncvB$ must be in this shared nullspace, which contradicts our assumptions. \end{enumerate}